darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 * // BB
   * any 2 persons uniquely determine the club of which they are a member

-However, the conjecture of Sylvester would be that in a finite population, where this club membership rule holds, either all persons are members of the same club, or there exists a club with exactly two members.
+However, the conjecture of Sylvester would be that, in a finite population, where this club membership rule holds, either all persons are members of the same club, or there exists a club with exactly two members.

 [Video bookmark](https://www.youtube.com/watch?v=U_zcIgNNjbw&t=05m40s)